improvess/raspberry-as-gige-camera/README.md

 - Test a bit more, man!
 - C'mon tests are always welcome!
 More tests doleron!
 - Removing OpenCV dependence
+- Resovle the cmaera paht (for ex.: /dev/video2) by the USB bus address
 - ~~Coding remote C++ API~~
 - ~~Coding remote client example~~
 - Supporting big-endian clients